Excerpt from the official Academic Programs Catalog.

 Complete additional 800–900 level courses related to the student's dissertation research as specified by the student's guidance committee.

 Pass both a written and an oral comprehensive examination.

-Complete a dissertation in one of the following areas of packaging: material science applications in packaging, food packaging, mass transport applications, or the dynamics and physical distribution aspects of packaging.
+Complete a dissertation in one of the following areas of packaging: material science applications in packaging, food packaging, healthcare packaging, mass transport applications, or the dynamics and physical distribution aspects or human factors in packaging.